ramjan-raeen/MachineLearningProject/README.md

 - For offline

-In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command `jupyter notebook finding_donors.ipynb` to open up a browser window or tab to work with your notebook.
+In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command `jupyter notebook 01_finding_donors.ipynb` to open up a browser window or tab to work with your notebook.
 Alternatively, you can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
 Follow the instructions in the notebook and answer each question presented to successfully complete the project.
 A **README** file has also been provided with the project files which may contain additional necessary information or instruction for the project.